 We posed at the entrance gate with the palace guards as posers do and admired the fresco's but preferred Samode.

 Sue had a downie cover made to order which was delivered to us later at the Amber Fort where we were shown round by an ancient but very erudite guide.
-He told us he regreted the departure of the British and was a real anglophile, quoting Shakespeare to us and expecting us to reply with the next line!
-He would have been dissappointed.
+He told us he regretted the departure of the British and was a real anglophile, quoting Shakespeare to us and expecting us to reply with the next line!
+He would have been disappointed.

 His pride and joy was a book he had written on the history of the Indian post office.
 Here was this intellectual old bloke showing tourists round the Amber Fort for a pittance.